UnknownSuperficialNight/YTPlaylistDownloader/README.md

 # YTPlaylistDownloader
 download multiple youtube playlist and syncs them locally (allows age restricted videos)

+#
+# Note
+i have changed alot around made it much more compact and added multithreading aswell as some redesigns of old bad code i need to update the read me as its very old
+#

 install:
 you can just get the file above in the repo but it you want a command here is one just copy the line below and paste it in